yohaku404/habbo-jp-support/README.md

 The decode lives in the `messageText` getter of `NewConsoleMessageMessageParser`, which is where an incoming private message is read before it's shown.

+There's a smaller discovery worth recording here too.
+Private messages run an older generation of the encoding than room chat, three base-62 digits per character instead of two, and that difference turned out to matter.
+The server accepts a private message up to some fixed payload length, and a message that goes over it doesn't error, doesn't reject loudly, it just sits there in gray, sent but never delivered, with nothing in the client telling you why.

+Finding the actual number took two separate manual counts, and the first one was wrong.
+A hand-counted 112-character Latin message that supposedly still went through didn't square with a 126-character encoded Japanese message that also went through, since a fixed byte ceiling can't let the larger payload past and reject the smaller one.
+Recounting by hand a second time turned "112" into "120," and the contradiction disappeared.
+Both numbers turned out to sit close together, both consistent with the same ceiling somewhere around 126 characters, which is exactly the length of the longest confirmed Japanese message:
+41 glyphs at three digits each, plus the three-character `~j~` marker.
+The room chat input already truncates before you can type past its limit; the messenger's input field had no such guard, so it was possible to type a message the server would silently refuse.

 The beautiful consequence of all of it: a player on an *unmodified* client sees the raw payload, a little run of gibberish like `8aa7190__ajau1121`, while every modified client in the room reads it as clean 日本語.
 The Japanese is real, it survives a hostile server,